jrford32/Networking-Concepts/README.md

 </p>
 <p>
 To ping VM2, open Powershell and type 'ping 10.0.0.5'.
-Once entered, you should be able to see all of the ICMP traffic that occurred when you pinged to VM2.
+Once entered, you should be able to see all of the ICMP traffic that occurred when you pinged VM2.
 </p>
 <br />